 In 2015, Insider called Planet Fitness the fastest-growing gym in America.
 As of 2021, Planet Fitness has over 2,000 locations and 14 million members.

-If you want to find out how Planet Fitness is a bad gym, and why it’s not actually that bad, then read on.
+Planet Fitness is, without a doubt, a “real” gym.
+But if you want to find out why Planet Fitness is a bad gym and why it’s not actually that bad, then read on.

 Why Planet Fitness is a Bad Gym